triggr42/mips-arithmetic/README.md

 # MIPS Assembly Math Program

-This is a simple program written in MIPS assembly language that performs various mathematical operations on two numbers entered by the user.
+This is a simple program written in MIPS assembly language that performs various mathematical operations on two integers entered by the user.

 ## Table of Contents